 Senna is an herb that is often used in teas and tablets.
 This I only recommend as a very temporary solution.
 Use should not last beyond 4-5 days.

 Last, but not least is testing.
 Constipation in special needs can sometimes be more than just a temporary issue.
 Often, we see constipation lasting for weeks, months and sometimes years.
 When this is happening, it critical that testing is done to evaluate the root cause of constipation.
 Here are a few tests to consider.

 Thyroid- when the thyroid hormone is not functioning at it’s best, the bowels will often become less active.
 Thyroid levels tend to be low or sub-optimal in the special needs population, specifically those with Downs Syndrome.
 It’s vitally important to have a thyroid panel done and consult with a trained professional to make sure thyroid levels are within the optimal ranges.

 Thyroid Panel: TSH, Free T4, Free T3, Reverse T3, Thyroid Peroxidase Antibodies (TPOAb), Thyroglobulin Antibodies (TgAb).

 Stool test- A stool test would be helpful to see if there is pathogenic bacteria or yeast that is causing constipation.
 If so, a gut protocol diet will be needed.

 Breathe test- is used to evaluate if SIBO (small intestinal bacterial overgrowth) is occurring in the small bowels.
 Depending on the type of bacteria growing, constipation could be likely.

 Gut Protocol- using results from a stool test and or breathe test, you and a trained practitioner can put together a gut protocol that will include a modified diet, supplements, exercises, and strategies to get to the root of constipation in your child with special needs.

-When treating constipation in special needs children, start at the beginning of this list, however, if constipation is chronic, perform testing as soon as possible and work with practitioner skilled in working with the special need population.
+When treating constipation in special needs children, start at the beginning of this list, however, if constipation is chronic, perform testing as soon as possible and work with practitioners skilled in working with the special needs population.
 To reach a practitioner about constipation in special needs or other health concerns, contact us here.

 How-to Coffee Enema